 Recruits who exited or failed out of the academy in good standing and who want to return must enroll and attend the next sequential class.
 The recruit must meet with the program coordinator prior to enrollment.
-Recruits will not be required to complete the interview process and will receive credit for courses they have successfully completed.

 After two consecutive unsuccessful tries to complete the academy, the recruit must re-apply through the complete application process, i.e. interview, PAT, physical test, and complete the entire academy; all cases will be at the discretion of the Academy Director.